I got started with concrete countertops the same way many people do: as a do-it-yourselfer.

 In the course of doing all this research, I found that there were a handful of concrete countertop companies in major cities like San Francisco, Chicago, New York, Washington D.C., and Atlanta.
 I thought, maybe there’s an opportunity for this new, upcoming market.
 So I set up a website, and lo and behold, a few weeks later, I had my first customer.
 Here is a photo of my first countertop for a paying customer (scanned from a printed photo, like the photos of my kitchen – this was before digital cameras).

 That’s how I got started with concrete countertops.
-Now, in June 2019, that was 20 years ago.
+That was 25 years ago.
 So much has happened since then!

 Now, the situation is very different.
 The World Wide Web (which barely existed in 1999 – Google had just gotten started, and there was no YouTube and no Facebook) has put a wealth of information at your fingertips.
 There are many books, videos and training classes on how to make concrete countertops.
 There are all sorts of products specifically for concrete countertops, from mixes to forming systems.
 There is too much information out there, and much of it is wrong.

 But you don’t have to learn the hard way, nor do you have to piece together conflicting information from YouTube.
-If you want to start a business doing this, my Ultimate Creative Concrete Training provides a comprehensive system and deep understanding of not just how, but why, that has helped thousands of professionals from around the world start and succeed at a creative concrete business.
+If you want to start a business doing this, my professional training provides a comprehensive system and deep understanding of not just how, but why, that has helped thousands of professionals from around the world start and succeed at a creative concrete business.
 If you just want to learn how to make a DIY concrete countertop, check out this video training.